MicrosoftDocs/azure-devops-docs/docs/pipelines/yaml-schema.md

 ### PR trigger

-A pull request trigger specifies what branches cause a pull request build to run.
+A pull request trigger specifies which branches cause a pull request build to run.
 If you specify no pull request trigger, pull requests to every branch trigger a build.
 Learn more about [pull request triggers](build/triggers.md?tabs=yaml#pr-triggers) and how to specify them.

 ::: moniker range="azure-devops"